MT. EVERLIST

 OVERVIEW

 The travel industry is constantly growing and more people travel for business or leisure.
-Even with IG and other social media, the most common posts are of food and travel.
+With IG and other social media, the most common posts are of food and travel.
 People love to embark on new adventures and document them for others to see.

 However, there seems to be a disconnect between organizing the places a person has visited and showcasing those to friends.
 There is no simple and customizable all-in-one place where users can keep track of their visits and display them beautifully to their loved ones.